svijasvg/svija-sync/readme.md

 Whenever you want to work on your website, **double-click "Svija Sync.comand" to start syncronizing** your website.

-As long as the app is running, your files will be synchronized every five seconds (a new red bar appears).
+As long as the app is running, your files will be synchronized every five seconds (a new bar appears).

 # What Next?